asterisk/documentation/docs/Configuration/Channel-Drivers/Motif/index.md

----

-**WARNING!:**
+!!! warning
     Under Construction

----

----
+[//]: # (end-warning)

+!!! note
-**Note:**  Page for information on the Motif channel driver, describing configuration, pointing to any resources and a top-level page for any examples or tutorials such as calling with Google Voice.
+    Page for information on the Motif channel driver, describing configuration, pointing to any resources and a top-level page for any examples or tutorials such as calling with Google Voice.

----
+[//]: # (end-note)